 The Bologna Business School business partners for the Master in Business Management – Asian Markets are:

-ALBERTO GUARDIANI ARMONIE ALIMENTARI BERLUTI BIOTEX BOLOGNA FIERE CALZEDONIA CASSINA CLARINS COSWELL DIEGO DALLA PALMA COSMETIC GROUP ETHICA WINES GABS HILTI IT EXISTS ITALPIZZA LA VIS LIU JO MAX MARA FASHION GROUP PARTESA PINKO RETEX TOSCHI VIGNOLA UNIGRA' VARVIT
+ARMONIE ALIMENTARI BERLUTI BIOTEX BOLOGNA FIERE CALZEDONIA CASSINA CLARINS COSWELL DIEGO DALLA PALMA COSMETIC GROUP ETHICA WINES GABS GIFT COMPANY HILTI ITALPIZZA LA VIS LAMBORGHINI LIU JO MAX MARA FASHION GROUP PARTESA PINKO RETEX SOCIAL FACTOR TOSCHI VIGNOLA UNIGRA' VARVIT VENTIS

 The tuition fee for the Master is 11.200 euros (VAT free) to be paid in three installments: